ARPOISE/ARpoise/README.md

 # *A*ugmented *R*eality *p*oint *o*f *i*nterest *s*ervice *e*nvironment

 ## Overview
 ARpoise is an open-source Augmented Reality service environment that allows AR content designers to create and distribute and AR users to view location based AR content that is created in [Unity](http://unity3d.com).

-Client applications have been implemented for Android in the
-[Google Play](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store, and iOS in the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).
+Two different client applications have been implemented for Android in the [Google Play](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store, and iOS in the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).

+- The ARpoise client is a geolocative AR app running on most available phones.
+- The AR-vos client is an image trigger and a geolocative AR app using ARKit on iOS and ARCore on Android.

 The goal of ARpoise is to provide an open-source, community-supported, location-based AR App as a replacement for the [Layar app](https://www.layar.com/) and other commercial geolocative AR platforms.